 An evaluation of the risk that contaminants of concern present within capping materials and landfill materials pose to human health risk has been evaluated and shown to be generally below the selected screening criteria for a public open space (parks) use.
 Locally elevated concentrations of PAHs within the landfill materials have been identified in Site 1, with elevated concentrations of lead and PAHs within the landfill materials in Site 2.
-In addition, asbestos containing materials have been encountered at 1 location within the landfill materials in Site 2 and elevated concentrations of PAHs within the landfill materials in Site 2 and elevated concentrations of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
-The set of PAHs within the landfill materials in Site 2.
+In addition, asbestos containing materials have been encountered at 1 location within the landfill materials in Site 1.
+Finally, elevated concentrations of lead and PAHs within the landfill materials in Site 2 and elevated concentrations of PAH within the capping materials in Site 2.

 Despite the presence of elevated concentrations of contaminants and the presence of asbestos within the landfilled materials, it is not considered that future site users are likely to be exposed to the contamination due to the depth at which the contamination is present (>1.0 m).
-With regard to the PAH contamination within the capping materials within Site 2, additional sampling may be considered to further determine levels of contamination within these materials.
+With regard to the PAH contamination within the capping materials within Site 2, additional sampling may be considered to further determine levels of contamination within the se materials.